HechenZ123/A-Multifaceted-Statistical-Exploration-of-Wikipedia-Editing-Landscape/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the ChatGPT, and the entire chat history is available in others/llm/llm.txt.
-The abstract and introduction were not written with any help of chat tools or auto-complete tools.
-Grammarly was used to check grammar.